jing-ge/ObtainFinancialDataOfListedCompanies/README.md

 ps: The file will be downloaded to ./companydata.You can try few times "python 2main.py" due to the bad network.

+    The script will skip the files which have been downloaded automaticly.
 ### Requirement
 python == 3.8.3